mauriciopoppe/dotfiles/README.md

 Refer to the file `install.zsh` that each folder has, after cloning the repo you can add whatever you need inside each installation script

+## UTM setup

+With UTM I run ubuntu as a VM to do development:

+- Remap `command` to nothing inside guest: https://linux.how2shout.com/how-to-disable-super-or-win-key-in-ubuntu-20-04-or-18-04/
+- Install alacrity

 ## Screenshot

 I talk about my workflow in this article: https://www.mauriciopoppe.com/notes/misc/productivity-skills